 I really enjoyed the fact that I could create without intermediaries; I could design my own textiles and manufacture my own clothes, all from my own home.
 I didn’t have to go buy cloth that someone else chose to sell – I could make my own.

 I think this is just the beginning.
 As technologies evolve, we will soon be all printing our own clothes at home.

 What’s next for me?

-I would like to stay in the industry and work with other fashion designers who want to experiment and research new ways of creating fashion using 3D printing.
+I am thrilled to now be a part of the fashion and technology industries, as a result of my journey/process and would love to work with other fashion designers who want to experiment and research new ways of creating fashion using 3D printing.